 Are you seeing a lot of new people interested in playing polo?

 Yes there are always new people entering the sport – be it young or old, male or female and from all walks of life.
 Beaufort is always keen to encourage and help develop new players.

-If someone is interested in coming and taking lessons at the Beaufort Polo Club, what is the best way for them to get started?
+If someone is interested in taking lessons at Beaufort Polo Club, what is the best to get started?

 The Beaufort Polo School, run by OKL Equestrian, offers Polo Experience days that give everyone a chance to give polo a go.
 Our HPA accredited coaches teach you from the ground up, with hand sticks through to riding for polo and bringing it all together for a fun chukka.
 We have an indoor school or our beautiful grounds offer the perfect place to get hooked on polo!
 Afterwards, guests are invited to enjoy lunch in the Clubhouse and watch the day’s matches so they can see how the professionals do it.

-And where is the best place for people to learn more about Beaufort Polo Club?
+And where can people learn more about Beaufort Polo Club?